swiftlang/swift-evolution/proposals/0252-callable.md

 ### Values representing functions

-Values of some types exactly represent functions: in the mathematical sense (a mapping from inputs to outputs), or in the context of programming languages.
+Values of some nominal types exactly represent functions: in the mathematical sense (a mapping from inputs to outputs), or in the context of programming languages.

 Here are some examples: